-I have a PhD from the University of Edinburgh, focused on “Self-Supervised Learning for Transferable Representations”.
-This work was supervised by Tim Hospedales and funded in part by the EPSRC.
+Previously, I was a postdoctoral researcher at the University of Edinburgh, where I worked with Elliot J. Crowley on AutoML and efficient neural network architectures.
+I hold a PhD from the University of Edinburgh, where my thesis, Self-Supervised Learning for Transferable Representations, was supervised by Tim Hospedales and supported in part by the EPSRC.

 News